 Chop all of your veggies in advance and have everything prepared and ready to stir fry.

 Bring a pot of water to a boil for the noodles.
-Cook for 5-6 minutes, then drain, and run under cool water using your hands to rinse and separate the noodles.
+Cook for 5 to 6 minutes, then drain, and run under cool water using your hands to rinse and separate the noodles.

-Heat 3 tbsp of grapeseed oil in a wok (or large frying pan) to medium-high heat.
-Fry your yellow onion for 3 minutes.
+Heat 3 tablespoons of vegetable oil in a wok or large frying pan over medium-high.
+Fry onion for 3 minutes.
 Then add in minced garlic and the veggie chicken strips.
-Brown up the veggie chicken strips in the pan for approx. 6-8 minutes, then add in your veggies and grated ginger.
+Brown up the veggie chicken strips in the pan for approximately 6 to 8 minutes, then add in your veggies and grated ginger.

-Stir fry everything for another 6-7 minutes or until the cabbage, mushrooms, carrots, and bean sprouts are softened but not over cooked.
-During this cook time you might need to add 1 more tablespoon of grapeseed oil if things are sticking to the pan.
+Stir fry everything for another 6 to 7 minutes or until the cabbage, mushrooms, carrots, and bean sprouts are softened but not over cooked.
+During this cook time, you might need to add 1 more tablespoon of vegetable oil if things are sticking to the pan.